Flying with twins? We’ve got your back! Read on for all our tips and tricks for traveling with your duo.

 Babywearing parents: you can wear your babies through security checkpoints in the United States!
 Generally, TSA agents will allow you and your spouse to walk through security wearing your babies in a soft-structured carrier (a ring sling will set off the alarm, so make sure to take it off).
 Once you’re through, the agent will swab your hands to test for explosive residue and gun powder — and then you’re off!

 Double Umbrella Strollers are super helpful for carting your kids through the airport to your gate, but know that you cannot push the stroller through security.
 You’ll have to slide it down the conveyor belt with the rest of your belongings.
+See also our favorite double travel strollers.

 Bringing pumped milk, prepared formula or baby food on board?
 Great!
 You can carry on these liquids in quantities greater than the 3.4 oz (100ml) liquid maximum.
 Just be prepared to present it to a TSA officer at the security check-in.